 Hansen also addressed the entire school and encouraged the next generation of Canadian innovators to pursue education in the fields of science, technology, engineering and mathematics.

-The Canadarm’s first mission was aboard the Space Shuttle Columbia on Nov.
-13, 1981.
-It manoeuvred astronauts, satellites and cargo over 30 years before it retired when the Space Shuttle program ended in 2011.
-The Canadarm launched Canada’s close partnership with NASA on human space flight.
-Eight Canadian astronauts have flown in space, participating in 16 missions aboard either a space shuttle or on the International Space Station (ISS): Roberta Bondar, Marc Garneau, Chris Hadfield, Steve MacLean, Julie Payette, Robert Thirsk, Bjarni Tryggvason and Dave Williams.
+In addition to Hadfield, seven Canadian astronauts have flown in space, participating in 16 missions aboard either a space shuttle or on the ISS—Roberta Bondar, Marc Garneau, Steve MacLean, Julie Payette, Robert Thirsk, Bjarni Tryggvason and Dave Williams.

 For more information about Canada Post’s 10-stamp Canada 150 set, visit canadapost.ca/canada150.